 How to Overcome the Fear of Skiing and Enjoy the Slopes with Confidence

-If the thought of skiing fills you with excitement and nerves, you’re not alone.
+If the thought of skiing fills you with both excitement and nerves, you’re not alone.
 Many people love the idea of gliding down snowy mountains but feel anxious once they step into their skis.
 Whether it’s your first time on the slopes, you’ve had a long break, or you’ve lost your nerve after a fall, it’s perfectly normal to feel that way.

 Why so many people feel nervous about skiing